caseyhelgeson/caseyhelgeson.github.io/_pages/about.md

 My research addresses how values-based judgments work together with evidence-based science and engineering in the study and management of climate risks.

-Befor joining the Penn State faculty, I held postdoctoral positions at the London School of Economics and French National Centre for Scientific Research (CNRS).
+Prior to joining the Penn State faculty, I held postdoctoral positions at the London School of Economics and French National Centre for Scientific Research (CNRS).
 I received my PhD in philosophy and BS in mathematics from the University of Wisconsin.